 Radon gas is radioactive.
 It is a natural byproduct of mineral breakdown that is all around us.
-The United States is a mineral rich nation.
+The United States is a mineral-rich nation.
 This is especially true in the Midwest.
 One of the minerals found in our soil is uranium.
 It is present in small amounts in many kinds of rock.
 Over time, uranium breaks down.
 When it does, it releases radioactive radon gas.

 The radon gas moves up through the soil and water, eventually making its way into the atmosphere.
 That’s not a problem outdoors, where the gas can dissipate into the air, harming no one.
 The problems occur when radon gas builds up indoors.

-There is generally some Radon present in all homes according to the EPA.
-Prolonged exposure to even moderate levels of radon is a health risk.
+There is generally some Radon present in all homes, according to the EPA.
+Prolonged exposure to even moderate levels of Radon is a health risk.
 The EPA strongly urges mitigation when a radon test indicates radon levels at or above 4.0 pCi/L (picocuries per liter).
 That’s because Radon is a known carcinogen or cancer-causing agent.
 The harmful effects of radon exposure happen over time.
 The stronger the concentration of Radon and the longer one is exposed to it, the higher the risk of developing lung cancer.

 How can I find out if my home has a Radon problem?

 There are various types of radon tests.
 Some require leaving testing material in place for several months or more.
 Others can be completed in as little as a few days.
 Home testing kits are available at your local hardware store.
-These are inexpensive and fairly easy to use, but they lack tamper-resistance and protection from test interference, so can yield false results.
+These are inexpensive and relatively easy to use, but they lack tamper-resistance and protection from test interference, so they can yield false results.
 Most real estate transactions rely on professional testing by certified technicians using sophisticated equipment.

 What kind of test is used for real estate transactions?

 The most popular Radon tests for real estate transactions are performed using machines called Continuous Radon Monitors (CRM).
 The CRMs are placed in the lowest livable level of the home (generally in the basement if there is one).
-One CRM must be place over each foundation type, because different foundation types allow differing amounts of Radon to seep inside.
+One CRM must be placed over each foundation type because different foundation types allow differing amounts of Radon to seep inside.
 One machine can cover an area of up to 2,000 square feet.
 So, additional CRMs must be placed in larger homes.
 Readings are taken over a minimum of 48 hours.